Ensuring your baby’s safety and comfort while sleeping

 Synthetic fibres and the irritation caused by synthetic fabrics rubbing on sweaty skin can also cause an eczema flare-up.
 For those babes who are prone to skin irritation through eczema, chemicals or other, breathable and organic fabrics will go a long way to keeping your mini's skin smooth and soft.

-It’s really important to dress your child correctly to accommodate the temperature of their room while they’re sleeping, as their little bodies are not as great at regulating temperature as our adult ones.
+When it comes to safe sleep for babies, it's really important to dress your child correctly to accommodate the temperature of their room while they’re sleeping, as their little bodies are not as great at regulating temperature as our adult ones.

 Choose an appropriate layer (pyjama/onesie) to dress your child in underneath their swaddle or sleeping bag.
 Their back and tummy should feel warm, not too hot or too cold.
 A baby who’s too warm may have damp hair or be sweaty, flushed and have a fast pulse.
 In this case, remove a layer of clothing, and you can even try moving your baby to another room that’s a bit cooler.